DhruvSharma-05/Medium-Content-Curator-API/README.md

 # Medium AI Content Curator API

+# ⚠️ Important Notice

+Medium no longer allows bots or automated scraping.
+I realized this while trying to build a frontend app, so this project cannot be continued as originally planned.

+---

 > A powerful API that intelligently curates Medium articles and provides AI-powered content recommendations.

 ## 🚀 What It Does